TypingDNA/TypingDNA-Verify-Client/README.md

 ## Getting started ##

-To get started with TypingDNA Verify and get a full understanding of the integration step, check our [Verify API Documentation](https://verify.typingdna.com/docs/).
+To get started with TypingDNA Verify and get a full understanding of the integration step, check our [Verify Documentation](https://verify.typingdna.com/docs/).

 ## Integrate the TypingDNA Verify Clients ##